 Throughout Early Voting and on Election Day, polls are open from 7 a.m. until 7 p.m.
 Any voter waiting in line at 7:00 p.m. will be able to cast a ballot.

-There will be five early voting locations in Pinellas County, open October 19th-November 1st.
+There will be early voting locations in Orange County.
 Those locations are:

 On Election Day, you can only vote in your assigned precinct.
 To determine your precinct and polling place on Election Day, check your voter information card or find your polling place through the voter information lookup here.